arunac535/Signal-Processing/README.md

 Implementation of DPCM as in Ingle, V. and Proakis, J., 2015.
 Digital signal processing using MATLAB.
 4th ed. p.591.
 Run "dpcm_main.m" and record your voice for 3 seconds and your sound will be compressed.

-3 - Fuzzy k-means clustering

-Operates on 2D data.

-4 - Linear Predictive Coding
+3 - Linear Predictive Coding

 Demo for LPC speech compression.

-5 - FIR Filter Design by Frequency Domain Sampling

-A demo for this type of filter design.

-6 - System identification by LMS

-A demo of LMS algorithm for identifying system impulse response.
+4 - Adppcm (adaptive pulse code modulation)